ExtraCaterpiller/Facenet-Face-Recognition/README.md

 ```Tensorflow 2.10.1```
 ```opencv 4.9```

-Note: This is not a state of the art model So, don't expect much from it
+Note: This is not a state of the art model.
+So, don't expect much from it